clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/gce.rst

 #.
 Browse the Compute Engine Image library page:

-   * Click the *Navigation menu* icon on the upper left screen menu.
+   * Click the :guilabel:`Navigation menu` icon on the upper left screen menu.

-   * Hover your mouse over the *Compute Engine* menu and select *Images*.
+   * Select the :menuselection:`Compute Engine --> Images` from the side bar on the left.

      .. figure:: figures/gce/20-gce-image.png
         :scale: 50 %